4d/docs/docs/Concepts/parameters.md

 >If the type is not defined, the parameter will be defined as `Variant`.

-All 4D method kinds are supported, including database methods.
+All 4D method kinds support the `#DECLARE` keyword, including database methods.
 For example, in the `On Web Authentication` database method, you can declare named parameters:

 ```4d
 	// On Web Authentication database method
-Method($url : Text; $header : Text; \
+#DECLARE ($url : Text; $header : Text; \
   $BrowserIP : Text; $ServerIP : Text; \
   $user : Text; $password : Text) \
-  ->$RequestAccepted : Boolean
+  -> $RequestAccepted : Boolean
 $entitySelection:=ds.User.query("login=:1"; $user)
 // Check hash password...
 ```